aiplan4eu/unified-planning/docs/problem_representation.rst

      - The temporal planning problem uses either conditions or effects happening outside the interval of an action (e.g. 10 seconds after the end of the action).
    * -
      - TIMED_EFFECTS
-     - The temporal planning problem uses effects scheduled at absolute time (e.g., Timed Initial Literals in PDDL).
+     - The temporal planning problem has effects scheduled at absolute times (e.g., Timed Initial Literals in PDDL).
    * -
      - TIMED_GOALS
      - The temporal planning problem uses goals required to be true at times different from the end of the plan.
    * -
      - DURATION_INEQUALITIES
-     - The temporal planning problem has at least an action with non-constant duration (and instead uses a lower bound different than upper bound).
+     - The temporal planning problem has at least one action with non-constant duration (and instead uses a lower bound different than upper bound).
    * -
      - SELF_OVERLAPPING
      - The temporal planning problem allows actions self overlapping.
    * - EXPRESSION_DURATION
      - STATIC_FLUENTS_IN_DURATION
-     - The duration of at least one action uses fluents that are never changed by the problem.
+     - The duration of at least one action uses static fluents (that may never change).
    * -
      - FLUENTS_IN_DURATION
-     - The duration of at least one action is specified using fluents that might change.
+     - The duration of at least one action is specified using non-static fluents (that might change over the course of a plan).
    * - NUMBERS
      - CONTINUOUS_NUMBERS
      - The problem uses numbers ranging over continuous domains (e.g. reals).